lucianosabbatini/ESG-Predictor-Project/README.md

 - Deleting  columns with identifier id on it
 - Converting UNIX time into datetime
 - Analysing unique features of the dataset
-- Analysing the relations between the sensorial factors and overall ratings ratings
+- Analysing the relations between the financial factors and overall ratings
 - Creating plots for better visualization
 - Creating new columns
-- Creating Step conclusions for each part of the analysis
+- Creating step conclusions for each part of the analysis
-- Building a recommendation system
-- Testing the model.

-### Data Exploration and Visualization
+### EDA and Visualization
 - Used Python and Tableau to visualize my overall data.
+- Used hyperparamether and feature selection techniques to find the most relevant features for the model.

 ### Model Training and Evaluation
-- Define predictors and target values (X, y)
-- Standard scaling for numericals : for Train and Test set
 - Models : LinearRegression, MLPRegressor, KNN neighbors, RandonForestRegressor (the selected one)
 - Compared accuracy and cross validation

 ### Presentation and Utilization
-- Created a Streamlit app for providing a free ESG Calculator tool for companies.
+- Powerpoint and a Streamlit app for providing a free ESG Calculator tool for companies.

 ## Outlook

-- Our model is a prototype due the lack of more environment and social diverse data at the given time for the project.
-Once this data is added as feature for the model, it would improve significantly and make it very useful.
+- Our model is a prototype based on Sustainalytics metrics, which include more than 80 non-financial datapoints, and we used only financial datapoints.
+Therefore, our model results can be considered a good foundantion for building a truly useful model.

 ### Contributors

 - Please feel free to contribute to this project by submitting feedback or pull requests.
 All contributions are welcome!

-- Please feel free to reach out to me at https://www.linkedin.com/in/luciano-sabbatini/.
+- Do not hesitate to reach out to me at https://www.linkedin.com/in/luciano-sabbatini/.